t-88/Doors-OS/README.md

 # Doors OS
-Hobbies OS am devloping from scratch to understand low lvl programming and sys dev
+Hobbiest OS am devloping from scratch to understand low lvl programming and sys dev
 it will take as long as it needs to take

 ## How To Run